Skip to main content

 NameResourceFunction

-TeleportRolesAnywhereIntegrationCAIAM Roles Anywhere trust anchorAllow access from Teleport into AWS.
+TeleportRolesAnywhereIntegrationCAIAM Roles Anywhere trust anchorAllows access from Teleport into AWS.

 TeleportRolesAnywhereProfileSyncIAM roleAllows Teleport to iterate over AWS Roles Anywhere profiles and import them as resources.

-TeleportRolesAnywhereProfileSyncIAM Roles Anywhere profileAllows access to TeleportRolesAnywhereProfileSync IAM role.
+TeleportRolesAnywhereProfileSyncIAM Roles Anywhere profileAllows access to the TeleportRolesAnywhereProfileSync IAM role.

 Create an IAM Roles Anywhere Trust Anchor

-First, you will create an IAM Roles Anywhere Trust Anchor which trusts the Teleport's AWS Roles Anywhere CA.
+First, create an IAM Roles Anywhere Trust Anchor that trusts Teleport's AWS Roles Anywhere CA. You can reference the AWS Guide Getting started with IAM Roles Anywhere.

 1. Obtain the Teleport certificate: